Comprehensive language-image pre-training for 3D medical image understanding: Related work

-Despite increased interest in the field of 3D self-supervised and \visionlanguage encoders, a research gap remains in methodological advancement between natural imaging and 3D medical imaging.
+Medical \acp{VLE} have largely focused on 2D chest X-rays with paired reports~\citep{huang2021gloria,boecking2022making,Bannur_2023_CVPR,wang2022medclip}.
+Early work on 3D medical images focussed on adaptating contrastive language-image pre-training to 3D settings~\citep{hamamci_developing_2024,blankemeier_merlin_2024}, incorporate anatomy-awareness~\citep{shui_large-scale_2025}, or auxiliary supervision through chest X-rays~\citep{cao_bootstrapping_2024}.
+Despite increased interest in the field of 3D \ac{SSL}~\citep{pai_vision_2025,Xu2025-vv} and \visionlanguage pre-training, a research gap remains between natural imaging and 3D medical imaging.
 Thus far, no work has combined self-supervised and \visionlanguage objectives, nor has any research in the 3D imaging domain introduced a text generation objective.